Fix, don't switch: how to get your HR tech in order

 • Do you survey both successful and unsuccessful candidates on their recruitment experience?

-Nobody wants to spend weeks finding that special hire only to lose them before day 30, while the hiring manager is on holiday in The Bahamas.
+Nobody wants to spend weeks finding that special hire only to lose them before day thirty, while the hiring manager is on holiday.
 It's crucial that the onboarding process gets your new employees up to speed and connected with the right people and tools to do their job.

-• Do you seek regular feedback from your new starters during their first weeks of employment?
+• Do you seek regular feedback from your starters during their first week of employment?

 • Is your onboarding experience consistent across the organisation?

 Equally as important is the ability of the organisation to recognise and correct itself when something has gone wrong.
-The right technology can help you to manage this process effectively, keeping your candidate, HR and hiring managers supported and informed throughout and reminding them to check in regularly with each other.
+The right HR tools can help you to manage this process effectively, keeping your candidate, team and hiring managers supported and informed throughout and reminding them to check in regularly with each other.
 A solid onboarding program enabled with the right technology can be the difference between a high performer and an empty seat.

 Reporting